Safehold (NYSE:SAFE) Given New $29.00 Price Target at The Goldman Sachs Group

-Safehold (NYSE:SAFE – Get Free Report) had its price target increased by equities research analysts at The Goldman Sachs Group from $25.00 to $29.00 in a research note issued to investors on Friday, Benzinga reports.
-The brokerage presently has a “buy” rating on the stock.
-The Goldman Sachs Group’s price target suggests a potential upside of 52.63% from the company’s previous close.
+Safehold (NYSE:SAFE – Free Report) had its target price raised by The Goldman Sachs Group from $25.00 to $29.00 in a research report report published on Friday morning, Benzinga reports.
+The Goldman Sachs Group currently has a buy rating on the stock.

-Safehold (NYSE:SAFE – Get Free Report) last announced its quarterly earnings data on Monday, May 6th.
-The company reported $0.43 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.39 by $0.04.
+Safehold (NYSE:SAFE – Get Free Report) last issued its earnings results on Monday, May 6th.
+The company reported $0.43 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.39 by $0.04.
+The firm had revenue of $93.20 million for the quarter, compared to analysts’ expectations of $88.20 million.
 Safehold had a negative net margin of 7.87% and a positive return on equity of 4.43%.
-The company had revenue of $93.20 million during the quarter, compared to analysts’ expectations of $88.20 million.
-During the same quarter in the prior year, the company posted $0.41 EPS.
 The business’s revenue was up 19.0% on a year-over-year basis.
-On average, analysts forecast that Safehold will post 1.53 EPS for the current year.
+During the same quarter last year, the business earned $0.41 earnings per share.
+Equities research analysts forecast that Safehold will post 1.53 EPS for the current year.

-A number of institutional investors have recently modified their holdings of SAFE.
-Versant Capital Management Inc lifted its stake in Safehold by 197.7% during the fourth quarter.
-Versant Capital Management Inc now owns 1,402 shares of the company’s stock worth $33,000 after purchasing an additional 931 shares during the last quarter.
-GAMMA Investing LLC bought a new stake in shares of Safehold during the 4th quarter worth $33,000.
-Roble Belko & Company Inc acquired a new stake in Safehold in the first quarter valued at about $45,000.
-Fifth Third Bancorp grew its position in Safehold by 78.0% in the fourth quarter.
-Fifth Third Bancorp now owns 2,482 shares of the company’s stock valued at $58,000 after acquiring an additional 1,088 shares during the last quarter.
-Finally, PNC Financial Services Group Inc. raised its stake in Safehold by 195.8% during the third quarter.
-PNC Financial Services Group Inc. now owns 4,523 shares of the company’s stock worth $81,000 after acquiring an additional 2,994 shares in the last quarter.
-70.38% of the stock is currently owned by institutional investors.
+Large investors have recently modified their holdings of the stock.
+Paralel Advisors LLC purchased a new position in shares of Safehold in the 4th quarter worth about $1,944,000.
+Natixis Advisors L.P. raised its position in shares of Safehold by 372.6% in the 4th quarter.
+Natixis Advisors L.P. now owns 59,278 shares of the company’s stock worth $1,386,000 after purchasing an additional 46,735 shares during the last quarter.
+Heitman Real Estate Securities LLC purchased a new position in shares of Safehold in the 4th quarter worth about $5,005,000.
+Russell Investments Group Ltd. raised its position in shares of Safehold by 544,990.9% in the 4th quarter.
+Russell Investments Group Ltd. now owns 179,880 shares of the company’s stock worth $4,209,000 after purchasing an additional 179,847 shares during the last quarter.
+Finally, Vanguard Group Inc. raised its position in shares of Safehold by 11.8% in the 3rd quarter.
+Vanguard Group Inc. now owns 7,709,773 shares of the company’s stock worth $137,234,000 after purchasing an additional 816,033 shares during the last quarter.
+Hedge funds and other institutional investors own 70.38% of the company’s stock.

 Safehold Inc (NYSE: SAFE) is revolutionizing real estate ownership by providing a new and better way for owners to unlock the value of the land beneath their buildings.
 Having created the modern ground lease industry in 2017, Safehold continues to help owners of high quality multifamily, office, industrial, hospitality, student housing, life science and mixed-use properties generate higher returns with less risk.